mmccoy-01/optimal_graduate_schools/README.md

 ## Loose Goals:
 1. I didn’t want a school that is a research mill.
-2. Yet, I still wanted a school that has an impact on research.
+2. Yet, I still wanted a school that had an impact on research.